 Table of Contents

-Although we typically think of log siding on cabins and log homes, it has many other useful applications in home living and commercial enterprises.
+Although we typically think of smooth log siding on cabins and log homes, it has many other useful applications in home living and commercial enterprises.
 Both Pine and Cedar are being installed on structures that are not only rustic looking, but beautiful as well.

 Other building uses for Pine and Cedar log siding include: